What You Need to Know!

 In many ways San Francisco has a great reputation where public transit is concerned - our cable cars are world-famous and many tourists comes here wanting to ride one, it's part of the romance of S.F.
 However, unfortunately, using the system(s) and various modes of transport that are available - cable cars, trains, buses and ferries - is more complicated that it should be, creating ample opportunities for confusion and extra expense.
 Fear not though, we've written this handy guide on how to use transit in San Francisco, so you can easily navigate the city and make the most of your trip.

-So, the first thing to understand about using transit in San Francisco is that there are several metro systems that you can use:
+So, the first thing to understand about using transit in San Francisco is that there are four different metro systems:

 A metro rail system, with fifty stations on 131 miles of track, covering several cities in the Bay Area, such as San Francisco, Oakland, Berkely and Alameda, across five counties.
-It's the biggest transportation system in the Bay Area.
+It's the biggest transportation system in the San Francisco region.

-This agency covers the city of San Francisco itself and includes light rail, buses and the famous cable cars.
+This agency covers the city of San Francisco itself and includes light rail, buses and our famous cable cars.

 Operates commuter trains from Santa Clara (Silicon Valley) to downtown.
 Check schedules as this is not a turn-up and go service.

 Has numerous services out of Fisherman's Wharf and the Ferry Terminal to destinations across the San Francisco Bay, such as Richmond, Oakland, Alameda and Harbor Bay.
-Some ferry routes only operate in the early morning and late afternoon, so be sure to check the timetable before getting to the wharf.
+Some ferry routes only operate in the early morning and late afternoon as commuter services, so be sure to check the timetable before getting to the wharf.

 Having all these different agencies can be confusing and there is a proposal to combine the two main agencies, BART and MUNI.
-As it is several metro stations in downtown operate trains from both BART and MUNI systems and you can combine journeys using different systems relatively easily, especially if you use a Clipper Card (more on that below).
+As it is several metro stations across San Francisco operate both BART and MUNI services and you can combine journeys using different systems pretty easily, especially if you use a Clipper Card (more on that below).

 If you're arriving at either San Francisco International or Oakland Airports or staying in Berkeley or Oakland, for example, you'll need to use BART.
 It's a quick and easy option, as BART mostly operates a turn-up and go service, with trains arriving every 2-8 minutes at the busier stations.